 The inspection of the internal wall surfaces of the property was completed using an electronic moisture meter, where high moisture meter readings were obtained.
-The internal plaster also appeared to be in direct contact with the solid floor.
-Some areas of the wall surface have had a hard dense render applied.
-These patches also showed raised levels of moisture.
+The internal plaster was also in direct contact with the solid floor.
+Areas of the wall surface have had a hard dense render applied previously and these showed patches of raised levels of moisture.

 Water Absorption Test

 An external inspection revealed a structural crack to the left-hand flank wall towards the rear of the building, this would later require crack stitching to stabilise the masonry.
 The external bare faced brickwork was also tested for lateral absorption.
 This was measured by means of a Water Absorption Test.
 This test indicated that the external masonry was extremely porous and required an external application of WeatherTek masonry cream.

 Based on Timberwise’s visual inspections and the instrumental readings obtained at the time of the survey, Timberwise recommended the implementation of our DriWise damp proofing system to the exterior walls.
 The damp proofing system was injected directly into the first horizontal mortar joint above the internal ground floor level, as directed by our surveyor.

 Timberwise were further instructed to remove the external render including the lower plinth to expose the crack.
 This involved cutting a groove in the mortar beds through the external render, ready to accept the stitching bar.
 The slots were then cleaned out and flushed with water before applying a layer of resin and inserting the stitching bar.

 The second layer of resin was then applied before the re-pointing of the brickwork.
 Our technicians then re-rendered the area to match as close as possible to the existing finish and leave to a floated finish.